LA's Omicron Surge is Peaking Now, Researchers Say. Is It Time To Make Travel Plans?

 Even though the researchers at Columbia see case numbers coming down nationwide later this week--about four days after LA--they add a qualifier to their pandemic forecasts.

 "It’s actually akin to a weather forecast.
 We’re very used to the fact that precipitation forecasts for tomorrow are really pretty good.
-But when you go 5 days out, they’re not nearly as good.
-And when we’re dealing with with this virus—where human behavior really affects what we see, it’s even harder to predict," says Columbia's Professor Shaman.
+But when you go five days out, they’re not nearly as good.
+And when we’re dealing with with this virus—where human behavior really affects what we see, it’s even harder to predict," says Columbia's Prof. Shaman.

 That's why many travel professionals recommend you buy travel insurance when planning an upcoming vacation.

 "I would look for refundable tickets.
-And make sure that you’re still within the window that you can cancel your hotel reservations," Professor Shaman told the I-Team.
+And make sure that you’re still within the window that you can cancel your hotel reservations," Prof. Shaman told the I-Team.

 "COVID-19 is here for the rest of our lives," Shaman says.
 But one bit of good news--he doesn't see a new variant on the horizon.